Covered in this article

 Configuration Fields

-• Object Type - (dropdown, required): Object-type to lookup on.
-E.g Customer.
+• Object Type - (dropdown, required): The type of object to lookup (e.g., Customer).

-• Select basic fields for resulting object - (dropdown, optional): Here only basic fields can be included in the resulting object, it may affect query cost.
+• Select basic fields for resulting object - (dropdown, optional): Basic fields to include.

-• You can provide additional fields here - (string, optional): The resulting object can be expanded using GraphQL request, it may affect query cost.
+• You can provide additional fields here - (string, optional): Expand the resulting object using a GraphQL request.

 Example for customer